utsav87589/Fraud-Detection/README.md

 -fixed the borken python environment
 -made the prepration for the further data cleaning that includes the normalization for the distance based algos

+### day 5 update

+-made the two different datasets for the tree and distance based algos, alongside the seprate file for categorical and numerical columns
+-made the algorithm file and loaded the data with the train test split for tree based and distance based algos